scronge/scronge/README.md

 - 👋 Hi, I’m @scronge
 - 👀 I’m interested in math, science, and tech
-- 🌱 I’m currently learning graduate AI & Stats
+- 🌱 I’m currently mastering Stats
-- 💞️ I’m looking to collaborate on machine learning, math modeling and discrete math (graph theory, linear algebra, combinatorics)
+- 💞️ I’m looking to collaborate on ML&AI, math modeling and optimization
+- 🖥️ Discrete Math is bomb.

-Most of my code written has been academic, you can see a list of research projects on my LinkedIn page
+Most of my code written has been academic

 - 🔬 Research interests:
       - Mathematical Modeling in Biology